afoster44/student-workbook/src/reflections/wk10/quiz10.md

 **7.** In the example what is `abstract` preventing?
 <!-- enter you answer in the space below -->
 ```
 An abstract class is only meant to be inherited by its children and should only be used if you are either barely using it or not using it at all.
+We can set up an abstract class to later be inherited by an interface.
 ```
 **8.** In the example what is the purpose of `virtual`?
 <!-- enter you answer in the space below -->